amanix007/react-popover-portal/README.md

 # Customize
 You are free to customize the popup. react-popover-portal does not care on how your popup looks.
 Just pass a div as child.
-You can even animate the carret as I have done in examples.

 ### Animate
 You can animate the popup when it appears or disappears.
 Simply add these classes to your css (with popup as prefix):